Inside: Is your child ready to swim this summer? Learn the basics to help your baby or toddler learn how to swim safely early on.

 Memorial Day weekend, otherwise known as the “unofficial” start to summer is around the corner.
 And we all know what this means: more time spent outdoors to have fun and splash about in the pool or at the beach!

 So now that my 2 and 4 year-old have comfortably mastered basic pool and water safety, it’s time to kick it up a notch and help them actually learn to swim.
 Personally, I like the idea of introducing kids to the water as early as possible for safety reasons…because we all know how curious babies and toddlers are!

 Did you know that according to the CDC, drowning is the second-leading cause of unintentional injury-related death for children ages 1-14?
 As a mom to small children, that is a frightening statistic!

-So what better time than the present to start educating kids about water safety, especially with National Learn to Swim Day a few days away (on May 21st!).
+So what better time than the present to start educating kids about water safety, especially with National Learn to Swim Day here.
 This day (started by SwimWays in 2012!) serves as a reminder to parents and caregivers to promote water safety and raise awareness about the invaluable lesson of swimming — because it could literally save their lives!